Apéritif and digestif: History

 Apéritifs became widespread in 19th century Italy, where they were being served in fashionable cafés in Turin (where modern vermouth was created), Rome, Genoa, Florence, Milan and Venice.

 An apéritif known as Dubonnet was introduced in France in 1846, created by chemist Joseph Dubonnet as a means of delivering malaria-fighting quinine.
 The medicine was a bitter brew, so he developed a formula of herbs and spices to mask quinine's sharp flavor, and it worked so well that the recipe has remained well-guarded ever since.
 French Foreign Legion soldiers made use of it in mosquito-infested Northern Africa.
 Dubonnet's wife was so fond of the drink that she had all her friends try it, and its popularity spread.

 Apéritifs became very popular in Europe, an appeal that crossed the Atlantic; by 1900 they were also commonly served in the United States.

-In Spain and in some countries of Latin America apéritifs have been a staple of tapas for centuries..
+In Spain and in some countries of Latin America apéritifs have been a complementary staple with tapas for centuries..
 The custom of having appetizers with an apéritif crossed the Atlantic in the opposite direction in the 1970s, where the habit of a substantial food offering being paired with the purchase of a drink during happy hour in the United States pushed the development of a more food-heavy aperitivo course in Italy as well.